divaprotocol/oracles/README.md

 ## Challenges

-DIVA integrates an optional dispute/challenge mechanism which can be activated on demand (e.g., when manual oracles such as a human reporter are used).
-A data provider can indicate via the `_allowChallenge` parameter in the `setFinalReferenceValue` function at the time of submission whether the submitted value can be challenged or not.
-To avoid surprises for users, data providers can wrap the `setFinalReferenceValue` function into a separate smart contract and hard-code the `_allowChallenge` value so that pool creators already know at the time of pool creation whether a submitted value can be challenged or not.
+DIVA integrates an optional dispute/challenge mechanism which can be activated by setting the`_allowChallenge` parameter to `true` when a data provider calls the `setFinalReferenceValue` function.
+This is particularly useful when manual oracles such as a human reporters are used.
+To avoid surprises for users, data providers are encouraged to wrap the `setFinalReferenceValue` function into a separate smart contract and hard-code the `_allowChallenge` value so that pool creators know the data provider's challenge policy at the time of pool creation.

 Each position token holder of a pool can submit a challenge including a value that they deem correct.
 This value is not stored inside the DIVA smart contract but emitted as part of the `StatusChanged` event and indexed in the DIVA subgraph.
-Data providers should leverage this information as part of their review process in case of challenges (only relevant if challenge is enabled by the data provider).
+Data providers should leverage this information as part of their review process in case of a challenge.

 ## Settlement fees